arno-di-loreto/apihandyman.io/_posts/2016-08-02-writing-openapi-swagger-specification-tutorial-part-8-splitting-specification-file.md

 And now the main file and all its sub-files are considered valid by the editor.

 # Conclusion
 You are now ready to split any OpenAPI specification file into valid sub-files in any possible ways.
-In this 8th part you've learned how to use JSON pointers in almost any places in an OpenAPI specification to references items from other files and how to create valid sub-files containing partial informations.
-In the next final part (at last) we will learn how to extend the OpenAPI specification (coming soon).
+In this 8th part you've learned how to use JSON pointers in almost any places in an OpenAPI specification to references items from other files and how to create valid sub-files containing partial information.
+In the [next final](/writing-openapi-swagger-specification-tutorial-part-9-extending-the-openapi-specification/) part (at last) we will learn how to extend the OpenAPI specification.